-M R James (1 August 1862 – 12 June 1936).
-One of my favourite writers is M R James.
-Who is best known for his chilling Victorian ghost stories.
+One of my favourite writers is M. R. James (Montague Rhodes James ).
+Who he is best known for his chilling Victorian ghost stories.

 Have you ever heard of the Jamesian?
-James’ classic storytelling style involved a slow narrative build leading to an encounter with a malevolent ghostly manifestation.
+James’ classic storytelling style involved a slow narrative build leading to an encounter with a malevolent supernatural manifestation.
 He would often leave the reader with unresolved questions and loved to use everyday, normal details to highlight what was absurd or mysterious.
-The outside world was usually hostile, a malign version of the eerie.

 To create the perfect Jamesian ghost story you need:

-• A quaint, ancient setting.
+- A quaint, ancient setting.
 Such as a twee English country village, an estranged seaside town or a stately Abbey.
-James loved to utilise the antiquity of a characterful setting with an isolated atmosphere.
+James loved to utilise the antiquity of a colourful setting with an isolated atmosphere.

 James was a master at creating fear and terror through suggestion, allowing the readers to participate through the ordinary then creating an unease through uncanny detail.